linkerd/website/linkerd.io/content/2-edge/tasks/pod-to-pod-multicluster.md

 ## Step 3: Linking the Clusters

-We use the `linkerd mulitlcuster link` command to link our two clusters together.
-This is exactly the same as in the regular [Multicluster guide](../multicluster/#linking-the-clusters) except that we pass the `--gateway=false` to create a Link which doesn't require a gateway.
+We use the `linkerd multilcuster link` command to link our two clusters together.
+This is exactly the same as in the regular [Multicluster guide](../multicluster/#linking-the-clusters) except that we pass the `--gateway=false` flag to create a Link which doesn't require a gateway.

 ```console
 > linkerd --context east multicluster link --cluster-name=target --gateway=false | kubectl --context west apply -f -